memeteamarchive/memeteamarchive/README.md

 [Video Tutorial](tutorial.mp4)

-[Download the Archive Helper™](archivehelper.bat) **IT RENAMES FILES WITHIN ITS FOLDER, ONLY PUT IT IN AN EMPTY FOLDER WITH ONLY THE HTMLS**, only works on Windows
+[Download the Archive Helper™](archivehelper.bat) **IT RENAMES FILES WITHIN ITS FOLDER, ONLY PUT IT IN AN EMPTY FOLDER WITH NO OTHER FILES OR FOLDERS, ONLY THE HTMLS**, only works on Windows